TerrainTool

 Sorry, there's no fancy package installer but as there's only one file it should be pretty straightforward.

-- If you don't already have Open JDK 15 installed, download it from the Open JDK website now.
-Windows users will need to set the system PATH variable to point to the JDK-15.0.1\bin directory and remove references to any earlier Java releases
+1. If you don't already have JDK 21 installed, do it now!
+Windows users will need to set the system PATH variable to point to the jdk-21\bin directory and remove references to any earlier Java releases

 Thanks to Wookey, TerrainTool has been available in Debian and Ubuntu since 2012 (7/'Wheezy' and 12.04/'Precise Pangolin' respectively).
 To install it select 'terraintool' in your favourite package manager (Upgrade Center, Synaptic, Aptitude) and install it.
 On the command line do